-Every year, we celebrate Give Kids a Smile Day (this year it’s on Feb.
-3).
+Every year, we celebrate Give Kids a Smile Day (in 2024, it’s on Feb.
+2).
 Dental assistants and hygienists play a crucial role in pediatric dental care, taking care of children’s teeth and keeping their smiles bright, white, and healthy.
 Are you interested in working with kids as a pediatric hygienist or assistant?

 Working with children requires applying both your hard skills—your dental training—and soft skills like knowing how to communicate with a child.
 You’re the first person to greet them, and if you know how to put kids at ease, you can make their experience at the dentist a positive one.

 Sometimes kids have fears about new experiences or aren’t able to understand complex subjects like how to take care of one’s teeth, and that adds an extra challenge.
 But if you can think like a kid, you can help them face their fears and also learn how to handle new information (with their parent/guardian’s help).
 And don’t worry, if you’re not sure you can, it’s a skill that can be learned.

 Here are 3 soft skills for dental hygienists and assistants that help your pediatric patients.
 Bonus: these skills will help you be successful with patients of any age.